BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Cuspidal cohomology

 It is of course very natural to make the following \begin{conjecture} The morphisms $J$ and $L^{\SP}$ are injective. \end{conjecture} The results of \S \ref{genSec} imply the conjecture in case there are no hyperbolic vertices.

-In contrast with the Hall algebra $\HCoha_{\Pi_Q}^{\SSN}$, which is generated by the subspaces $\HCoha_{\Pi_Q,n\cdot 1_i}^{\SSN}$ by \cite[Prop.5.8]{ScVa20}, the Lie algebra $\fg^{\SP}_{\Pi_Q}$ is almost never generated by the subspaces $\fg^{\SP}_{\Pi_Q,n\cdot 1_i}$, so that $L$ is almost never surjective.
+In contrast with the Hall algebra $\HCoha_{\Pi_Q}^{\SSN}$, which is generated by the subspaces $\HCoha_{\Pi_Q,n\cdot 1_i}^{\SSN}$ \cite[Prop.5.8]{ScVa20}, the Lie algebra $\fg^{\SP}_{\Pi_Q}$ is almost never generated by the subspaces $\fg^{\SP}_{\Pi_Q,n\cdot 1_i}$, so that $L^{\Sp}$ is almost never surjective.
 For instance, if $Q$ has no edge loops, then the image of $L$ lies entirely in cohomological degree zero, while unless $Q$ is of finite type, $\fg_{\Pi_Q}$ will have pieces in strictly negative cohomological degree.
+(Recall that by convention $L=L^{\CC\ol{Q}\lmod}$, and in this case we have $\chi_t(\fg_{\Pi_Q})=\kac_{Q,\dd}(t^{-1})$.)